Welcome to Week 12 Start ‘Em, Sit ‘Em.

 Darius Slayton – Will return after missing Week 9 with a concussion.

-Jalen McMillan – After missing two games with a strained hamstring, McMillan returned to full practice on Wednesday.
+Jalen McMillan – After missing two games with a strained hamstring, McMillan returned to full practice this week.
 He’ll play in Week 12, but he has a tough uphill climb in order to earn targets with Evans back, Otton heavily involved, and both White/Irving getting the majority of designed looks.

 Devin Singletary – Tracy’s handcuff.